MicrosoftDocs/SupportArticles-docs/support/windows-server/windows-security/network-access-validation-algorithms.md

 3. If no account is found on the trusted domain, the operating system must use the local guest account to guarantee consistent behavior for authentication against the server.

-4. For more information about how to restrict the lookup and logon of isolated names in trusted domains by using the LsaLookupRestrictIsolatedNameLevel and NeverPing registry entries, see [The Lsass.exe process may stop responding if you have many external trusts on an Active Directory domain controller](https://support.microsoft.com/help/923241).
+4. For more information about how to restrict the lookup and logon of isolated names in trusted domains by using the LsaLookupRestrictIsolatedNameLevel and NeverPing registry entries, see [The Lsass.exe process may stop responding if you have many external trusts on an Active Directory domain controller](https://support.microsoft.com/help/923241) and Hotfix is available that broadens logging to identify isolated name lookup requests in Windows Server 2008 SP2.

     - Guest accounts on trusted domains will never be available.
-    - The actual, internal process is more complex than the algorithms that are described here.
+    - The actual internal process is more complex than the algorithms that are described here.
     - These algorithms do not discuss the actual mechanics of pass-through authentication.
-For more information, see [NTLM user authentication in Windows](ntlm-user-authentication.md)
+For more information, see [NTLM user authentication in Windows](ntlm-user-authentication.md).

-    - These algorithms do not discuss the password encryption process that is used in Windows Server 2003, Windows XP, and Windows 2000.
+    - These algorithms do not discuss the password encryption process that is used in Windows.
 A binary large object (BLOB) derived from a one-way password hash is sent as part of the authentication request.
 The content of this BLOB will depend on the authentication protocol chosen for the logon.
     - This article does not discuss the internal workings of the Microsoft Authentication Module.
     - These algorithms assume that the guest account, when enabled, has no password.
-By default, the guest account does not have a password in Windows Server 2003, Windows XP, and Windows 2000.
+By default, the guest account does not have a password in Windows.
 If a guest account password is specified, the user password that is sent in the SMB must match that guest account password.

 ## Examples